 The number of historical sites to see in Valletta is truly impressive.
 The relatively ordinary exterior of St John’s Co-Cathedral belies the delights of the Baroque interior.
 This ancient church features fabulously ornate ceiling frescoes, marbled floors, and ancient tombs.
 The nearby Cathedral Museum contains works by Caravaggio.

-Other notable buildings include the National Library, Fort St. Elmo, Grand Master’s Palace – once the home of the Knights of Malta, and the Upper Barrakka Gardens, a great park with fabulous waterfront views across the Grand Harbour over to the Three Cities.
+Other notable buildings include the National Library, Fort St. Elmo, Grand Master’s Palace, which was once the home of the Knights of Malta, the Upper Barrakka Gardens, which is a great park with fabulous waterfront views across the Grand Harbour over to the Three Cities.

 Valletta also has several museums, including The National Museum of Archaeology, The National War Museum, The Malta Experience, and the traditional art museum MUŻA.
 Spazju Kreattiv (the Centre for Creativity) in St James Cavalier is a cool place for art lovers.